lhstorm/paredra_voice_releases/README.md

 1. **Microphone** — macOS prompts automatically on first launch.
 Approve.
 2. **Accessibility** — required for the global hotkey and text injection.
 Open **System Settings → Privacy & Security → Accessibility**, add `/Applications/ParedraVoice.app`, toggle it on.

 The first launch also downloads ~5 GB of model weights from HuggingFace (one-time).
+Depending on your internet connection this may take a while.
 The menu-bar icon shows progress while this is happening.

 ## Requirements